 NYC mandates vaccinations for public school teachers, staff

 The city previously said teachers, like other city employees, would have to get the shots or get tested weekly for the virus.
-The new policy marks the first flat-out vaccination mandate for city workers in the nation's most populous city.
+The new policy marks the first no-option vaccination mandate for a broad group of city workers in the nation's most populous city, though Mayor Bill de Blasio announced Friday that coaches and students in football, basketball and other “high-risk" sports would have to get inoculated before play begins.

 The city hasn't immediately said what the penalty will be for refusing, or whether there will be exemptions.
 The previous vaccinate-or-test requirement had provisions for unpaid suspensions for workers who didn't comply.